|

 .

-and physics students, who include absolute 1st rankers from top universities
+engineering and physics students, who include absolute 1st rankers from

-worldwide, US intercollegiate science competitions, and international science
+top universities worldwide, US intercollegiate science competitions, and

 |